woemler/spring-blog/README.md

 Spring-Blog
 ===========

 A generic blog application built using Spring MVC 3, Hibernate 4 and Bootstrap 3.
+Featuring...

+- An admin page for creating and managing blog posts.
+- GitHub integration for sharing projects.
+- Commenting with Disqus.
+- Site tracking with Google Analytics.
+- Minimal configuration for creating and starting a blog!